Monday, November 7, 2022

 A few months later, he got a primetime summer show on the odd schedule of Tuesdays, Wednesdays, and Fridays (May 26-September 19, 1969).
 That's the show which had the famous episode with Woodstock performers.

-After ABC canceled Cavett, CBS boss Fred Silverman snapped him up as a kind of roving entertainer, interviewing Barbra Streisand for a special and conducting various high profile forms of business.
-Kind of the same way NBC employed Jay Leno in the '80s.
+After ABC canceled Cavett, CBS boss Fred Silverman snapped him up as a kind of roving reporter/entertainer, interviewing Barbra Streisand for a special and conducting various high profile forms of business.
+It's kind of the same way NBC employed Jay Leno in the mid-'80s, before he became permanent guest host on "The Tonight Show."

-Eventually Silverman suggested Cavett for a Saturday night variety show from August 16-September 6, 1975, as a summer replacement for Carol Burnett.
+Eventually, Silverman suggested Cavett as a summer replacement for Carol Burnett.
+The Saturday night variety show aired August 16-September 6, 1975.
 His lead-in was the powerhouse lineup of "All In the Family," "The Jeffersons," "The Mary Tyler Moore Show," and "The Bob Newhart Show."
-Yet the experiment didn't go well.
+Yet the experiment didn't go smoothly.
 The first clip I found was from episode four (the last one), where he's wearing a John Travolta disco suit (years before "Saturday Night Fever") and expertly interviewing Cher.

 Why didn't it work?

-In his 1983 book "Eye On Cavett," he cautiously hints that the producers were the problem, but doesn't name them and doesn't say what the exact issues were.
+In his 1983 book "Eye On Cavett," he cautiously hints that the producers were the problem, but doesn't name them and doesn't say what all of the issues were.
 According to my research, the show was run by former "Sesame Street" Producers Carole and Bruce Hart.
-Cavett says they wanted a "concept" for the show, such as why is the packaging of a BIC pen so difficult to open?
+Cavett says they wanted a "concept" for the show, such as "Why is the packaging of a BIC pen so difficult to open?"
 The tapings were also an agonizing affair, taking several hours to shoot episode one.
 Cavett preferred going essentially live-to-tape, as he had for the past several years, but was overruled.
-It didn't help that his first choice for producer, Bob Precht, had to drop out.
-And CBS had already leased his preferred studio (The Ed Sullivan Theater) to ABC for use on Howard Cosell's "Saturday Night Live."
-Finally, Silverman suddenly left for ABC that spring, taking most network support with him.
+It didn't help that his first choice for producer, Bob Precht (Ed Sullivan's son-in-law), had to drop out.
+Silverman suddenly left for ABC that spring, taking most network support with him.
+Then, Cavett learned that CBS had leased his preferred studio (The Ed Sullivan Theater) to ABC for use on Howard Cosell's "Saturday Night Live."

 The writing likely wasn't an issue, since the writers were Christopher Porterfield, Marshal Efron, Alfa-Betty Olsen, Tom Meehan, Tony Geis, and Clark Gessner.
 The first two are frequent Cavett collaborators; the others, I'm not sure.
 The show was directed by Alan Meyerson and Clark Jones, and apparently it had two semi-regulars (i.e. "cast of zanies"): Imogene Coca and Leigh French.
 It's like a weird version of the hit "Tony Orlando & Dawn."

-And the guest list was first-rate.
+The guest list was also first-rate.
 Since there's very little video tape existing, this is what I've pieced together for an episode guide (with links to the clips I've found):

 #1 (Aug.
 16, 1975): Liza Minnelli, Henry Gibson, Doug Henning